 Regardless of the substyle of stouts you want to try, there is always something to savor.
-These are the best options for you to try.
+These are our best stouts per each category for you to try.

 Best Overall Stout: Maine Beer Co.
 Mean Old Tom Stout